Rangel International Affairs Graduate Fellowship

 Service Obligation: Each Rangel Fellow who obtains a master’s degree is committed to a minimum of five years of service in an appointment as a Foreign Service Officer.
 Candidates who do not successfully complete the Rangel Program and the subsequent three year service obligation may be subject to a reimbursement obligation.

-Award Amount: Rangel Fellows receive up to $47,500 annually to fund tuition, mandatory fees, and living expenses for completion of a two-year master's degree in international affairs or a related topic.
+Award Amount: Rangel Fellows receive up to $37,500 annually to fund tuition, mandatory fees, and living expenses for completion of a two-year master's degree in international affairs or a related topic.
+This includes up to $21,500 per year for tuition and mandatory fees and an academic year stipend of $16,000.